US Pedestrian Study: We're Walking Faster, Hanging Out Less

 Those are the choices as I understand them, am I leaving any out?

-sevensor a day ago
+sevensor 2 months ago

 Could it have anything, anything at all, to do with cops hassling people who congregate in the street?